Get in Touch: Dinah and Iain Thompson

 Located in a specially converted railway shed, just over 50 metres north of Ludlow railway station.
 The building has been fully refurbished to latest building standards and houses a 20 barrel brewing system.
 Ludlow Brewery produces award winning high quality ales right in the heart of the beautiful town of Ludlow.

 Joining Ludlow's tradition of fine food and drink, Ludlow Brewing Company is a small brewery which aims to produce high quality real ale for the discerning drinker.
-We are capable of producing roughly one million pints annually.
-Why not pop in and try our delicious ales for yourself?
+Why not pop in and try their delicious ales for yourself?

 Picture